FFPC Main Event – Rules Explained

 Great way to get acquainted with the rules.

 The FFPC rules weren’t just thrown together or simply copied from another contest.
 Lot’s of thought and consideration went into the decision making that allowed us to structure the FFPC game.
 As Albert Einstein said: “Make things as simple as possible, but not simpler”.
 And that’s what we did.
 The result is a format which is enjoyed by thousands of high stakes fantasy football players.
-On the page below, we would like to share the reasoning and thought process behind the FFPC Main Event’s game structure, rules and lineup requirements.
-If you have any further questions, please email us your questions or comments to email@example.com.
+Below, we would like to share the reasoning and thought process behind the FFPC Main Event’s game structure, rules and lineup requirements.
+If you have any further questions, please email us your questions or comments to firstname.lastname@example.org.
 We also look forward to your feedback on the message boards.

 The FFPC Lineup & Scoring Explained: